Home

 (See our packing elk meat pages here.)

-Overall Body Fitness
+Overall Body Hunting Fitness

 Start by Walking First

 Start your hunting fitness routine early by putting one foot in front of the other, at the very least.
 Preferably with the same amount of weight you will carry while hunting.
 Start out with short distances and increase the time spent making tracks over several weeks or even months.
-If you can do your walking on terrain similar to what you will be hunting on, your training will be more specific to hunting fitness.
+If you can do your walking on terrain similar to what you will be hunting on, your training will be more specific to hunting fitness demands.

 A hunter must not only prepare to walk farther than day to day life requires, she or he must prepare to walk on slanted surfaces for long periods.
 Elk don’t usually hang around in flat areas waiting for us to show up for a close encounter.

-A hunter’s calves or thighs can soon begin screaming “Stop!”, if they haven’t been strengthened to handle the extended stretch of going uphill or the harsh contraction of putting on the brakes on the way down.
-Even walking across a slant can put tremendous pressure on the leg muscles.
+A hunter’s calves or thighs can soon begin screaming “Stop!”, if they haven’t been strengthened to handle the extended strain of going uphill or the harsh contraction of putting on the brakes on the way down.
+Or, hauling out meat on a backpack.

 Walking in deep snow causes us to raise our knees much higher than we’re used to.
 Prepare yourself in order to avoid being the hunter left in camp with an overuse injury.
 Don’t let failure to become fit for the hunt ruin your long awaited hunting outings.